jlpscampos/Perception-of-Excessive-Sleepiness-and-Severe-Fatigue-in-Civil-Aviation-Pilots/README.md

   <img src="/figures/fatigue_coeffs_odds.png" width="400" />
 </p>

 The figures above show the coefficients obtained from regression analysis represented as odds ratio, each effect may be interpreted as the effect of covariate keeping all other covariates constant.
+Orange bars represent 95% confidence bounds.

 ---